Jump to the content of the page

 • Properties of stain hardening - strain hardening occurs when a material is stretched beyond the yield point.
 Strain hardening increases the mechanical strength and hardness, but reduces the ductility.
 Manufacturers can use this information to determine the material that meets the ductility requirements while simultaneously displaying the highest possible strength.

-Tensile testing application examples include:
+Tensile testing application examples:

 • Plastic packaging − tensile force is applied to a plastic material specimen to help manufacturers determine the protective characteristics of the plastic when it is subjected to pulling forces like those that occur during shipping processes, for example.